-The new advice has been given to help clear up any confusion.
+The advice on exercise has been further clarified to avoid confusion.

 Dog walking is classed as exercise

-If you’re blessed with the gift that is a pet dog, walking your pet classes as your daily exercise.
-While you may usually drive to a large field to let your dogs stretch their little legs, unfortunately, due to the new regulations, you’ll need to walk them locally without the need for a car.
+If you’re blessed with the gift that is a pet dog, walking your pet classes as your daily exercise – which was also the case during the first lockdown.
+While you may usually drive to a large field to let your dogs stretch their little legs, unfortunately, due to the new regulations, you’ll need to walk them more locally.

 Do not travel to exercise

 You must stay local when undertaking your daily exercise.
 This means using local green spaces or running nearby to your house.
 Unnecessary travel is banned during the lockdown period.